ChristianProjects/BibleReferencesVisual/README.md

 * web / mobile support
 * try it with people and see how it works :)

+start todo:

+* pages and links , research zoomable libraries and tech and trees with example test and links
+* use react and eventually rust (for now?)
+* use actual translation

 technology

 Best to use a safe and popular language and framework, so